swayok/alternative-laravel-cache/Readme.md

     Cache::tags(['tag2'])->flush();                     //< deleted all cache entries with tag 'tag2'
     Cache::tags(['tag1', 'tag2'])->flush();             //< deleted all cache entries with tag 'tag1' or 'tag2'
     Cache::tags(['tag2', 'tag1'])->flush();             //< deleted all cache entries with tag 'tag2' or 'tag1'

+Note that tags here is like soft grouping for cache entries.
+This means that you do not need to specify tags to access/set/delete certain cache key.
+Cache key is the only thing you need to know to do this.
+Tags purpose is to give you a possibility to delete lots of cache entries with one line of code.
+Tags are very useful when you need to store lots of entries related to same group and delete all cache entries at once when something changes.

+For example:
+1. You cache database records from `users` table in many places around you project tagging them with `users` tag.
+2. You cache database records from `orders` table tagging them with both `users` and `orders` tags.
+3. Some user updates his data and this action invalidates all cache entries related to this user and `users` table.
+4. You need to remove all cache entries related to `users` (1 and 2) and you can do this just like this: `Cache::tags(['users'])->flush();`.

+This way all cache entries created in 1 and 2 will be removed.
+Also you won't need to know tags to access any cache entry by its key.

 ## How to use it: